fpereiro/proof/notes.md

 - Petzold: "This is a machine that adheres to Turing's conventions and calculates the square root of 2 in binary.
 Actually, if the binary point is assumed to precede all the digits, the machine calculates (2 ^ 1/2) / 2."

 - Petzold: "The algorithm implemented by the machine calculates one binary digit at a time.
 Suppose the machine has been running awhile and has already determined the first four digits.
 The first four digits of 2 ^ 1/2 in binary are 1.011, equivalent to 1.375 in decimal.
-What is hte next digit?"
-Interesting that in when computing a binary number you only have two options for the digit.
-A ver limited output, done more times.
+What is the next digit?"
+Note: interesting that in when computing a binary number you only have two options for the digit.
+A very limited output, done more times to yield the same amount of information.

 - Petzold: "The machine's strategy is always to assume that the next digit is 1.
 To test whether this is correct, multiply 1.0111 by itself:"